Puppy Care Notes and Information

 Your dog should never rush out the door in front of you so little things like making the dog sit and wait while you go out first reinforces you are the boss.

 Don’t let a dog jump up on or lick you or your children.
 Although it is cute when your dog is a little puppy it is very annoying to both your family as well as guests when he/she has grown.
 There is so many great resources available to help with this and puppy school is also an invaluable place to learn

 Labradoodles, like their poodle and Labrador ancestors, are very intelligent and highly trainable, and they thrive on stimulation.
-I strongly recommend obedience classes; in return for your efforts you will have a loyal, trustworthy and protective member of your family.
+I strongly recommend puppy school and obedience classes; in return for your efforts you will have a loyal, trustworthy and protective member of your family.

 The great thing is that it’s easy to make training fun, almost all dogs love food, toys, games and pats.
 Typically heaps of praise and occasionally some food rewards will inspire most dogs to learn.